ctripcorp/apollo/GOVERNANCE.md

 - Demonstrated deep understanding of Apollo components by contributing significantly as:
     - Finished 2 or more tasks of Medium difficulty
     - Fixed 1 or more tasks of Hard difficulty
-- Nominated by one PMC and gained supermajority (2/3) votes from PMCs
+- Nominated by one PMC member and gained more +1 than -1.

 ### Privileges and responsibilities